 Not only will these take you a few steps closer to your dream job, but let you evolve as a better professional, ultimately boosting your career graph.
 Keep reading to learn about these habits.

-Thus, you should show the same level of determination, care as well as dedicate the same amount of time as you do for that VIP client’s project at the office.
+Thus, you should show the same level of determination, and care as well as dedicate the same amount of time as you do for that VIP client’s project at the office.
 Make a list of your target companies and ways to approach them.
 What networking strategies you would be following and what you will do to implement those strategies should be your priority.

-Optimize your Twitter, Facebook and most importantly LinkedIn profiles for your job hunt.
+Optimize your Twitter, Facebook, and most importantly LinkedIn profiles for your job hunt.
 Mention all relevant or target keywords in the headlines while making use of updates and posts to share domain expertise and industry affairs to showcase your prowess and engagement.

-Boosts Confidence Level: Successful involvement in volunteer work can certainly boost your confidence level.
+- Boosts Confidence Level: Successful involvement in volunteer work can certainly boost your confidence level.
 Additionally, opportunities for service help keep you motivated while you are hunting for a job or planning to make a career switch.

 Networking goes mutually, so never approach someone with a mere request to help you with your job hunt.
 On social media, you can follow top influencers from your field and try connecting with them by commenting and re-sharing their posts.
 Also, you should personally engage with those professionals who follow you on social sites by sharing industry insights and useful information

 Try keeping yourself on track or aligned with your personal targets.
-Plus, quantify your progress by regular monitoring as you can’t get better without keeping a tab on your activities
+Plus, quantify your progress by regular monitoring as you can’t get better without keeping a tab on your activities.

 On a daily basis, do something as part of your job search efforts, even on days when you don’t feel like doing so.
-It is all important to remain positive, not only because it is good for you as an individual, but also to augment your job search
+It is all-important to remain positive, not only because it is good for you as an individual, but also to augment your job search

-Moreover, when not searching for a job, you can spend time with friends and family, read a good book, go for an outing and do many other things that can help you remain energized and stress-free.
+Moreover, when not searching for a job, you can spend time with friends and family, read a good book, go for an outing, and do many other things that can help you remain energized and stress-free.

 You don’t have to go to great lengths to develop these habits of highly motivated job seekers.
-Rather, you will need to bring some minor changes to your approach and things you do for your job search while regularly tracking your progress, and remaining positive, refreshed and calm.
+Rather, you will need to bring some minor changes to your approach and the things you do for your job search while regularly tracking your progress, and remaining positive, refreshed and calm.